Dope Ropes Jump Rope Tutorials

-In this section, I will present all the jump rope tutorials produced as part of Dope Ropes TV.
+In this section, you will find our skipping tutorials produced as part of Dope Ropes TV.
 Enjoy!

 Episode 1 - Fundamentals Part 1 - Two Core Jump Rope Fundamentals for Beginners

 The real key to jump rope progress is practice, practice, and more practice!

 However, adopting proper form from the onset will make your jump rope journey more enjoyable and you’ll progress much faster.
 We recommend focusing on 2 core fundamentals…

 1) The first thing to remember is to jump lightly on the balls of both your feet simultaneously.
 Jump only a couple of inches off the ground, just enough to let the rope pass under you.